 I believe yes, you should.
 With the proper caveats and training, your client should be able to see what’s going on.
 The client has fewer surprises, is in on the problems and #FTW’s.
 They feel more connected to the product and weirdly will start to feel more “onside”.
 Sure it might seem scary at first, […]Read More Should you allow clients into your bug tracking software?

 So on the Agile Development project I’m running we don’t have a feature to sort out a live or testing server yet.
 In fact that might still be a couple of weeks off.
 So how do you show your work off earlier for quality assurance before you have a server?
 We’ve found at the University […]Read More Present development work without a live server

 This series is by, Anita Sarkeesian, who talks us through a history of the “Damsel in Distress” mechanic used by many popular games from the digital age, referenceing games like Mario, Zelda, Prince of Persia… pretty much a lot of games.
 It takes a very well laid out approach to identifying what to look for, […]Read More You’re a Damsel in distress and nowt’ more than an object

+Who’s going to the Environment Agency hack day?
 We will be bringing together around 80 software and hardware developers, Environment Agency experts and interesting data.
 The goal is to create cool demos that showcase how technology can help us all be more green and environmentally responsible. http://envhack.com/en/posts/ A great way to source the wisdom of […]Read More Hacking apart the environment…